isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution399.md

 ---
-title: Combi Oven
+title: Combi oven can be programmed for convection, steam and combination cooking.
+Multi-functional cooking methods has a small footprint and can be used by F&B companies to cook and re-heat wide variety of food.
+Reduce kitchen workload as food can be cooked quickly with pre-set temperature, moisture and cooking time.
+Monitor browning and degree of doneness, reducing the need for repeated turning of pan-fried dishes.
+Grant support 80% of cost of equipment, up to $30,000 grant
 permalink: /productivity-solutions-grant/solutionrepo/solution399
 ---

 ### Description

-Combi oven can be programmed for convection, steam and combination cooking.
-Multi-functional cooking methods has a small footprint and can be used by F&B companies to cook and re-heat wide variety of food.

-Reduce kitchen workload as food can be cooked quickly with pre-set temperature, moisture and cooking time.
-Monitor browning and degree of doneness, reducing the need for repeated turning of pan-fried dishes.

-Grant support: 80% of cost of equipment, up to $30,000 grant

 ### Details of Solution